-See the Programmer's Guide to BIND and EPFs (DOC8691-1PA), to find out how to create EPFS with the BIND command.
+See the Programmer's Guide to BIND and EPFs, to find out how to create EPFs with the BIND command.

-The source code should follow the pattern shown on the next page.
+The source code should follow the pattern below.

 Procedure label and declaration

 Standard insert files from SPOOL>SOURCE

 Standard insert files from SYSCOM

 Required data declarations

 Replacement strings

 Further data declarations

 Body of program